-Sort of low-key as a slasher flick, but otherwise a decently smooth ride for a made for TV flick, Cabin By The Lake puts the tameness into a more acceptable level with a rather simple story that draws us into the life of a serial killer with a work life.
+Sort of low-key as a slasher flick but otherwise a decently smooth ride for a made-for-TV flick, Cabin By The Lake puts the tameness into a more acceptable level with a rather simple story that draws us into the life of a serial killer with a job.

-Stanley Caldwell is our resident scriptwriter, working on a slasher flick alone in a cabin by the lake and taking his time to do proper research to make this movie as effectively grueling as possible, much to the annoyance of his agent.
-The truth, however, is that his so-called "research" is more of hands-on calculated murders wherein he enacts his story's killings on kidnapped girls and study their reactions, right before he tends their bodies underwater in his own personal "garden".
+Stanley Caldwell is our resident scriptwriter, working alone on a slasher flick at the titular cabin by the lake.
+He's taking his time to do proper research to make this movie as effectively grueling as possible, much to the annoyance of his agent but, the truth be told, his so-called "research" is more of hands-on calculated murders wherein he enacts his story's killings on kidnapped girls and study their reactions, right before he tends their bodies underwater in his own personal "garden".

-The disappearances goes unnoticed in a small nearby town, and soon another local girl named Mallory was captured and nearly weighed down into the waters to drown, but was rescued by a group of film aficionados testing a dive cam.
+The disappearances go mostly unnoticed in a small nearby town and, soon, another local girl named Mallory gets captured and nearly weighed down into the waters, only to be rescued by a group of film aficionados testing a dive cam.

-Seeing Mallory as the only survivor of the crime, the local cops concocted a plan with the group that saved her to create a life-sized replica of her with a spy-cam hidden in one of the eyes, hoping to capture who the killer is.
-This sadly fails, and Mallory was soon captured again while cops and friends alike try their best to put the pieces together and find out who's behind the drownings.
+Seeing Mallory is the only survivor of the crime, the local cops concocted a plan with the film group that saved her to create a life-sized replica with a spy-cam hidden in one of the eyes, hoping to capture who the killer is.
+This sadly fails and Mallory is soon captured again while cops and friends alike try their best to put the pieces together and find out who's behind the drownings.

 Not the most gruesome the sub-genre has to offer, the film still is an entertaining watch for a TV flick since it did provide a lot of interesting elements to keep the story far from being a dragging wreck.

-The murders are visibly bloodless, but relatively inventive and distressing, committed by a bewildering and sophisticated villain portrayed by Judd Nelson (whom you some of you may remember as the phone book-jotting killer in Relentless (1989)), whose sole reason for his psychosis is written out along his own screenplay, a twisted take mixing confession and artistic smugness.
-He has a streak for women that apparently boils deeper inside of him if one would notice how calculated he is in his murders, ironically offing them for the reason that he finds them "more beautiful dead than alive"; one thing I find that makes Nelson's character, and the film entirely, workably creepy.
+The murders are visibly bloodless, but relatively inventive and distressing, committed by a bewildered and sophisticated villain portrayed by Judd Nelson (whom some of you may remember as the phone book-jotting killer in Relentless (1989)), whose sole reason for his psychosis is written out along his own screenplay, a twisted take mixing crime confession and artistic smugness.
+He has a streak for women that boils deep inside of him, ironically offing them for the sole reason that he finds them "more beautiful dead than alive" which makes Nelson's character and the film entirely workably creepy.

-It has its slow parts, purposely to focus on Caldwell and those who he interacts with, along to those who survived their encounters with him; thankfully this is well-written despite suffering from cheap clichés on amateur snooping and the still-popular-then self-satire started by the outbreak of 90s teen slashers.
-A worthwhile watch if you're up to something different for your dead teenager films apart from a higher bodycount and more misogynic messes.
+It has its slow parts, purposely focusing on Caldwell and those who he interacts with, along to the few who survived their encounters with him.
+Thankfully, this is well-written despite suffering from cheap clichés on amateur snooping and the self-satire started by the outbreak of 90s teen slashers.
+A worthwhile watch if you're up to something different for your dead teenager films apart from a higher bodycount and more misogynistic messes.

 1 female weighed down a lake, drowned